LaurentLoi/Tool-Box/src/app/modules/modal-messages/README.md

 ```
 - Add the `'modalService.open()'` method's call at the end.

-- Now, when you need your modal to appears, simply call you function via the `messageService.youFunctionName();`
+- Now, when you need your modal to appears, simply call you function via the `messageService.yourFunctionName();`

 ---